Root Canal Treatment Goodlettsville

 Do I Need Antibiotics Before or After My Root Canal?

 Typically, it isn’t necessary to take an antibiotic before or after your root canal treatment.
-This is only recommended in circumstances where the patient is unusually susceptible to infection—in these cases, extra precaution may need to be taken to ensure that the bacteria in the tooth do not spread.
-If this is the case for you, we will be sure to discuss the matter with you while reviewing your medical history.
+This is only recommended in circumstances where the patient is unusually susceptible to infection—in these cases, extra precautions may need to be taken to ensure that the bacteria in the tooth does not spread.
+If this is the case, we will be sure to discuss the matter with you while reviewing your medical history.

 What Happens If You Wait Too Long for a Root Canal?